annelaure-blog/annelaure-blog/README.md

 - 👋 Hi, I’m @annelaure-blog
-- 👀 I’m interested in technical writing, API and software documentation
+- 👀 I’m interested in technical writing, API and software documentation.
+I am also interested in the making of datasculpture.
 - 🌱 I’m currently learning spotlight, swagger and OpenAPI spec
 - 📫 How to reach me annelaurefr-@-protonmail.com